-Pedestrian Crossing -A designated pedestrian street crossing other than at an intersection.
+Pedestrian Crossing -A designated street crossing other than at an intersection that is designed and intended to support active transportation.
 Potential locations are identified in the Mobility Implementation Plan for further study to determine if, and what type of, improved pedestrian crossing should be built.